imldresden/evonne/docs/README.md

 	</kbd>
 </p>

 In the top right corner, the *menu bar* is located.
-The buttons, from left to right are for the Input, Proof, Ontology, Diagnoses and Settings Menus:
+The buttons, from left to right are for the Project, Proof, Ontology, Diagnoses and Settings Menus:

 <p align="center">
 	<kbd align="center">